Urban Studies (BA)

-After an introductory first year, in the second year you will learn more about four themes: the multicultural city, the safe city, the healthy city and the sustainable city.
+After an introductory first year, in the second year you will learn more about the four themes: the sustainable city, the safe city, the multicultural city and the healthy city.
 In years two and three you will have elective options, including a minor, studying abroad and an internship.

 Study the urgent urban challenges of our time

 In the Urban Studies bachelors programme, you will study urgent urban challenges from the perspectives of humanities, social and natural sciences and law.
 As a result, you will receive a broad, well-rounded education that will put you in excellent position for entering the labour market or pursuing an academic career.

 The first year will provide you with a sound foundation in Urban Studies.
 While gaining the knowledge and skills you need for your further studies, you will also have the chance to find out where your interests lie.
 In this year, you will learn the basic concepts and theories of urbanisation.
 You will gain insights into the rise and fall of cites, and how they have developed from earliest times.

 Additionally, you will focus on cities’ ecological footprint and how to reduce this, and on economic, social and cultural aspects in relation to cities.
 Of course, you will also develop the skills needed for your academic work.
 This includes methodology, such as developing questionnaires and holding interviews, using and understanding statistics, as well as academic skills, such as writing, conducting research, interpreting data, finding and using sources.
 Our staff members will take you on several exciting field trips to The Hague and other Dutch cities.

 In year two you will deepen your knowledge on the many-sided issues confronting local governments, companies, and the people living in the cities.
 By the end of this year you will be a specialist in urban issues.

 You will take classes in the programme’s four themes: the sustainable city, the safe city, the multicultural city and the healthy city.
 In the course of this year, you will choose two of these themes as your specialisation.